 The DC-6 Family

-The DC-6 family contained three core members from which all other variations were developed.
+The DC-6 family contained two core members from which all other variations were developed.

 The Baseline DC-6 debuted in 1946 and was a pure passenger carrier available in domestic and trans-oceanic variants.
 It featured a fuselage 2 metres longer than the DC-4 and more powerful engines.

 The VC-118 was a single baseline DC-6 fitted as a presidential transport for the US Air Force.